Web Development with GoLang

 Serving Static Files with Third-Party Libraries

 While GoLang's standard library provides robust tools for serving static files, third-party libraries can offer additional features and flexibility.
-Popular choices include gorilla/mux
+Popular choices include gorilla/mux and chi.

 Gorilla Mux

-is a powerful and flexible routing library that supports serving static files with ease.
-It provides a FileServer
+gorilla/mux is a powerful and flexible routing library that supports serving static files with ease.
+It provides a FileServer method that simplifies the process of serving static files.

 Installation